 Therefore, another one of my top tips for visiting Yellowstone includes investing (or looking through your garage) for one of those old-school GPS.

 Not only does the app allow you to download maps beforehand so you can use them offline, but it also alerts you of road and attraction closures and more!
 Just make sure you download the app before you get in the park.

-Since we are on the topic of maps and GPS, if you plan on doing any hiking in Yellowstone, you might also want to consider downloading All Trails app as a backup.
-We did very light hiking in Yellowstone and found the trails were marked very well, but it never hurts to have a backup.
+Since we are on the topic of maps and GPS, if you plan on doing any hiking in Yellowstone, you might also want to consider downloading the All Trails app as a backup.
+We did very light hiking in Yellowstone and found the trails were marked very well, but it never hurt to have a backup.

 Plan Your Yellowstone Itinerary Ahead of Time

 Yellowstone is not the place I’d recommend just winging it.
 Having a thought-out itinerary will help you in the long run.
 You can use this detailed 2 day itinerary in Yellowstone to start planning your trip.